Water Conservation, it's a hot topic!

 Replace Turf with Xeric Gardens

 Homeowners and businesses can plant gardens to replace turf, reduce watering requirements, and otherwise improve conservation practices for their landscapes.
 Resource Central's Garden In A Box program offers a simple approach to water-wise gardening.
 These professionally designed gardens contain perennial, xeric (low water) plants for your landscaping needs.
-The Town of Lyons partnered with Resource Central to provide discounts for this program this spring-demand was great and all of the allotted discounted Garden's In A Box have been claimed.
-Gardens are still available without the discount and are very competitively priced: https://resourcecentral.org/gardens/
+This year, our Garden in a Box discounts are provided by our partners at the St. Vrain and Left Hand Water Conservancy District.
+Learn more about the District on their website.
+Gardens may still be available without the discount and are competitively priced.
+Or check back for Fall Garden in A Box updates.

 Remember, Rain Barrels are Legal

-Last year, the State of Colorado passed legislation that legalized the use of rain barrels for personal use.
+The State of Colorado passed legislation that legalized the use of rain barrels for personal use.
 Capturing and using rainwater to help meet your irrigation needs will reduce your use of potable water, saving you money and reducing your environmental impact.
 You can purchase rain barrels from most hardware stores.
-Moreover, you can decorate them to a channel your artistic skills (see image below).
+Or better yet, you can decorate them to a channel your artistic skills (see images below).

 Seven Summer Lawn Irrigation Tips